tahmeedm/Subway-Information-Display/README.md

 ![logingui](https://github.com/tahmeedm/Subway-Information-Display/assets/113798776/7a1a4051-0992-4d9d-be1b-bfbe8fa6bf1e)

 2. Once the "login" button is pressed, there are three generated GUI sections: Advertisements(top left), Weather(top right) &  News(bottom).
-UPDATE:(Sept 3, 2023: Right now, the News Catcher API is not sending API links, but the news would scroll on the screen, picture for reference.)
+The news scrolls on the screen.

 Here is a demo with working weather, time, humidy, wind speed, ads rotating every 10 seconds, and news scrolling on the screen.